 The moderator of the final panel on "The Expectations of Future Generations" was Arzu Maliki from Bloomberg HT, and panelists were Murat Özyeğin, Ebru Özdemir and Alp Öğücü.

-► Sabancı School of Management Hosted 24th National Congress of Management and Organization in 29-31 May 2016
+► Sabancı Business School Hosted 24th National Congress of Management and Organization in 29-31 May 2016

 347 professors and researchers from 99 different institutions participated and 119 studies were presented.